 \section{Introduction}

-The recent development of quantum computers makes us expect quantum supremacy or at least quantum advantage in the near future~\cite{Ladd2010,Xiang2013,Preskill2018,Harrow2017}.
+Recent progress in quantum computing has raised expectations for achieving quantum supremacy, or at least, quantum advantage in the near future~\cite{Ladd2010,Xiang2013,Preskill2018,Harrow2017}.
 Particularly, noisy intermediate-scale quantum (NISQ) devices based on the gate-type unitary operations are on the point of entering an unexplored region beyond the limit of numerical calculation that classical computers can approach in a feasible amount of time~\cite{Preskill2018,Boixo2018,Arute2019,Villalonga2020}.
-In parallel, various quantum-circuit (QC) algorithms consisting of the quantum gates and supported by auxiliary calculations on classical computers have rapidly appeared for general use, e.g., quantum approximate optimization algorithm~\cite{Farhi2014,Farhi2019,Hadfield2019,Zhou2020,Medvidovic2021,Wurtz2021,Wurtz2022,Yoshioka2023}, quantum Fourier transformation~\cite{Nielsen2000}, quantum singular-value decomposition~\cite{Rebentrost2018,Bravo-Prieto2020,Wang2021}, and quantum machine learning~\cite{Dunjko2016,Biamonte2017,Farhi2018,McClean2018,Mitarai2018,Perdomo-Ortiz2018,Cong2019,Havlicek2019,Huggins2019,Schuld2019}.
+Concurrently, numerous quantum-circuit (QC) algorithms, incorporating quantum gates and supplemented by auxiliary classical calculations, have been rapidly developed for various applications, such as the quantum approximate optimization algorithm~\cite{Farhi2014,Farhi2019,Hadfield2019,Zhou2020,Medvidovic2021,Wurtz2021,Wurtz2022,Yoshioka2023}, quantum Fourier transformation~\cite{Nielsen2000}, quantum singular-value decomposition~\cite{Rebentrost2018,Bravo-Prieto2020,Wang2021}, and quantum machine learning~\cite{Dunjko2016,Biamonte2017,Farhi2018,McClean2018,Mitarai2018,Perdomo-Ortiz2018,Cong2019,Havlicek2019,Huggins2019,Schuld2019}.

-On the other hand, QC algorithms for condensed-matter research are not sufficient except for recently-proposed essential algorithms for the eigensystem of the model Hamiltonian, called the variational quantum eigensolver (VQE)~\cite{Peruzzo2014,McClean2016,Kandala2017,Grimsley2019,Seki2020,Yordanov2020,Tang2021,Yordanov2021,Fujii2022,Mizuta2022,Anastasiou2022,Tilly2022}, and for the dynamics (temperature-dependence) using the real (imaginary) time evolution~\cite{Wiebe2011,Smith2019,Barratt2021,Lin2021,Mizuta2023,Motta2020,Shirakawa2021}.
-In fact, for analyzing topological properties, only a few algorithms have been proposed so far~\cite{Cong2019,Smith2022,Xiao2022,Okada2022}.
-To overcome the limitation of coherence time and to realize a fault-tolerant quantum computer (FTQC), a deep understanding of the topological state of matter in real quantum computers is crucial.
-Therefore, in this paper, we propose QC algorithms composed of three steps, (i) to find the ground state in selected parity subspace, (ii) to determine the many-body topological invariant, and (iii) to visualize the zero-energy edge mode.
+On the other hand, QC algorithms designed for condensed-matter physics are still limited.
+Some fundamental algorithms have recently been proposed, such as the variational quantum eigensolver (VQE) for solving model Hamiltonians~\cite{Peruzzo2014,McClean2016,Kandala2017,Grimsley2019,Seki2020,Yordanov2020,Tang2021,Yordanov2021,Fujii2022,Mizuta2022,Anastasiou2022,Tilly2022} and algorithms for simulating dynamics and temperature dependence through real or imaginary time evolution~\cite{Wiebe2011,Smith2019,Barratt2021,Lin2021,Mizuta2023,Motta2020,Shirakawa2021,Miyakoshi2023}.
+However, algorithms specifically for analyzing topological properties are scarce~\cite{Cong2019,Smith2022,Xiao2022,Okada2022,Niedermeier2024}.
+To overcome coherence-time limitations and make strides toward fault-tolerant quantum computing (FTQC), it is crucial to obtain a deep understanding of topological states within quantum systems.
+In this paper, we introduce a set of QC algorithms composed by three steps: (i) determining the ground state (GS) within a specified parity subspace, (ii) identifying the many-body topological invariant, and (iii) visualizing zero-energy edge modes.